jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 read through other people's code.
-Right now the code reviews are mostly done by me and one other person, but I really want to try to get other people working on the project to be involved in reading through the code as well.
+Right now the code reviews are mostly done by me and one other person, but I really want to try to get other people working on the project to be involved in reading through the code as well."

 **What advice do you have for students who are interested in getting involved in open source but don't know where to start?**

-That's a difficult question because the way I learn things is through a LOT of trial and error, which is something that I don't want everybody to have to go through.
+"That's a difficult question because the way I learn things is through a LOT of trial and error, which is something that I don't want everybody to have to go through.
 I had a lot of free time in high school, which gave me the opportunity to do